The regenerative farmers, urban growers, sustainable fishers and grain rebels featured in We Feed the UK are at the root of our future resilience.

 • for greater access rights to land and waterways through the Right to Roam campaign

+A food revolution starts with seed.
 The Gaia Foundation’s Seed Sovereignty Programme supports a locally-adapted and locally-loved seed system across Britain and Ireland.

-With a team of regionally-based coordinators responding to local people and landscapes, the Seed Sovereignty programme is increasing the amount of agro-ecological seed being sown and shared right here – restoring resilience, diversity and culture with growers, not corporations.
+With a team of regionally-based coordinators responding to local people and landscapes, the Seed Sovereignty programme is increasing the amount of agroecological seed being sown and shared right here – restoring resilience, diversity and culture with growers, not corporations.

 You can find training, join networks and even tune into regular episodes of Seed TV.